 PDNS uses a DNS resolver (also called a recursive resolver) that returns answers based on policy criteria.
 This is often dubbed response policy zone (RPZ) functionality.

 It not only checks the outbound queries but also examines the responses and returned IP addresses against all available threat intelligence.
-This intelligence is culled from open source, governmental, and commercial feeds.
+This intelligence is culled from open source, governmental, and security service commercial feeds.

 It then prevents connections to known or suspected malicious sites or redirects requests to non-malicious sites.
 Or it can return an NXDOMAIN response.